A liturgical resource of the Catholic Archdiocese of Melbourne

 Points of interest and Catholic lore

-• Under Jewish Law, lepers were ostracised and forced to live outside the city limits.
+• Under Jewish law, lepers were ostracised and forced to live outside the city limits.
 It was thought that they would contaminate others in both a physical and religious sense.

 Exploring the Word

-This gospel is another of Jesus’ teachings about what real faith entails.
+This text conveys another teaching from Jesus about what real faith entails.
 It is not simply another miracle story.
-The lepers begin by recognising their own need for healing.
-It is this recognition that prompts them to cry out to Jesus, imploring him for mercy.
+First, the lepers recognise their own need for healing—and it is this recognition that prompts them to cry out to Jesus and implore him for mercy.
 In their need, they turn to Jesus as their hope.
-He responds with compassion and sends them to the priests to fulfill Jewish Law.
+He responds with compassion and sends them to the priests to fulfil Jewish law.
 Nine assumedly complete that journey and re-enter the religious and social world of the Jews.
-One, however, does not go on to the priests and cultic life of Israel.
+However, one does not continue with the priests and cultural practices of Israel.
 Instead, he turns back towards Jesus after realising the true source of his wholeness.
-It is this recognition that his salvation has come through Jesus and not the fulfillment of Jewish Law that assures him of being saved.
-His response is appropriate: he falls to his knees, praising God loudly and giving thanks to Jesus for all that has been done for him.
-The fact that he is a Samaritan, a foreigner, may have spoken to Luke’s community, which was made up primarily of non-Jewish believers in Christ.
+The recognition that his salvation came through Jesus and not through the fulfilment of Jewish law is what assures him that he is saved.
+His response is appropriate: he falls to his knees, praising God loudly and thanking Jesus for all that he has done for him.
+The fact that he is a Samaritan, a foreigner, may have resonated with Luke’s community, which primarily comprised non-Jewish believers in Christ.

 • How do you respond to Jesus?